mvcds/emails-input/README.md

 ## Want to help?

-Check our [contribution guide](./CONTRIBUTING.md) for instructions on what to do after cloning this project - how to develop and how to test
+Check our [contribution guide](./CONTRIBUTING.md) for instructions about how to develop and test after cloning this project.